akoerner/intel_acpi_backlight/README.md

 # Intel backlight controller

-This is s simple shell script to control intel based display backlights
+This is s simple shell script to control intel based display backlights via acpi and sysfs

 ## Prerequisites
-There are no special dependencies other then bash and curl for installation.
+There are **no** special dependencies other then bash and curl for installation.

 ## Installation
 To install the Intel acpi backlight tool run the following command: